Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/identify-game-challenge.typ

 - Autonomous Bonus: 8 pts

 #nb_admonition(type: "note")[
-  \<SG9> makes a solo autonomous win point impossible to acheive unless you can consistently score into your goal from across the field.
+  \<SG9> makes a solo autonomous win point impossible to achieve unless you can consistently score into your goal from across the field.
 It is highly unlikely that teams will be able to do this, especially at the beginning of the season.
 ]

 == Match Scoring